Martha121/social-network-API/README.md

 ## Usage

-- Make sure you have MongoDB installed on your machine (if you don't, follow the instructions on the MongoDB Website)
+- Make sure you have MongoDB installed on your machine
 - Clone the repo
-- Install dependencies with npm -i
+- Install dependencies with npm i
-- Run npm start to run the server and make the API live
+- Run npm start to run the server
-- Use your browser or an app like Insomnia to test the REST API.
+- Use Insomnia to test the routes.

 ## Endpoints